daniel-e/machine_learning/tools/octave/README.md

-# Machine learning in Octave
+# Machine learning with Octave

 This directory contains functions useful for doing machine learning in Octave.